 Kodja is one of the 2,400 Hamar women who have been selected to join the goat breeding programme, which is designed to create more independence for women by improving their ability to generate incomes.
-Owning livestock is so ingrained into the psyche of the Hamer people and so critical to their survival that not owning a cow is considered quite shameful.
-The cow represents their status within their community, but from a practical point of view, the cow’s milk is important, as indeed is blood drained from the cow during lean times.
+Owning livestock is so ingrained into the psyche of the Hamar people and so critical to their survival that not owning a cow is considered quite shameful.
+The cow represents their status within their community but from a practical point of view, the cow’s milk is important, as is blood drained from the cow during lean times.

 Kodja lives near Turmi, in the village of Areag Isa.
 She is shy, and hides her face behind the baby she holds in her arms.
-As a young woman, Kodja was so poor that she was not allowed participate in any community events and had little chance of attracting a husband.
+As a young woman, Kodja was so poor that she was not allowed to participate in any community events and had little chance of attracting a husband.
 Her future was precarious at best, and she was very isolated from Hamar society.
 The elders of her village, recognising her dilemma, selected Kodja for the goat scheme two years ago.
 She started off with three goats, which she soon increased to six.
 These then produced five kids in the first year alone.

-“It was very hard before, because I had no cow’s milk or blood to drink when there was no food before the rainy season,” Kodja says. ”I was ashamed that I had no cow to bring to a marriage.”
+“It was very hard before, because I had no cow’s milk or blood to drink when there was no food before the rainy season,” Kodja says. ”I was ashamed that I had no cow to bring to a marriage".”
 By the end of the second year of goat breeding, Kodja was able to buy a cow, and this rehabilitated her in the eyes of her community.
-She is in a working group with 100 other women, and together they are able to secure micro financing to start small enterprises.
+She is currently in a working group with 100 other women and together they are able to secure micro financing to start small enterprises.
 Kodja sells goat milk in the local market for extra income, and is learning to make butter with a small churn that Vita has helped her buy.